Listen to this post:

 2. Poor support across browsers:

-• Safari appears ignores Content-type, doesn’t want to display the XML at all
+• Safari appears to ignore Content-type, doesn’t want to display the XML at all:

 • Embedding the xsl file into the xml page is possible, and works on Firefox but not Chrome.